 Jay currently serves as a member of the Executive Committee of the State and Local Tax Committee of the American Bar Association's Tax Section.
 Jay is also a member of a special task force of the Tax Section of the American Bar Association that drafted model legislation (referred to as the Model Transaction Tax Overpayment Act), the purpose of which is to protect retailers from consumer suits alleging that retailers have overcollected state and local transaction taxes.

 Tax Planning - Has served as lead tax counsel in numerous taxable and tax-free acquisitions, dispositions and reorganizations involving public and large private companies.
 Has significant experience in structuring tax-free like-kind exchanges.
 Has structured numerous tax-advantaged partnership and joint venture arrangements.

 Tax Litigation - Represented a wireless telecommunications company in a class action filed by Missouri cities alleging that the company had underpaid city license taxes.
 The case settled before trial.

 Successfully argued a significant Kansas property tax case for a wireless telecommunications company before the Supreme Court of Kansas.
 The issue in the case was whether the wireless company should be treated as a “telephone company” for Kansas property tax purposes.
 Reversing a prior decision of the Kansas Board of Tax Appeals, the Supreme Court of Kansas held that the wireless company is not a “telephone company” and thus should not be treated as a public utility for Kansas property tax purposes.

-Jay has represented clients before the Missouri Administrative Hearing Commission, the Kansas Board (now Court) of Tax Appeals, the Missouri Supreme Court, and the Kansas Supreme Court.
+Jay has represented clients before the Missouri Administrative Hearing Commission, the Kansas Board of Tax Appeals, the Missouri Supreme Court, and the Kansas Supreme Court.

 Business Law Trends: Income Tax 2017 and Beyond, Update of the Law CLE, Kansas City, Missouri, June 22, 2017.